 I recently started the P90x3 exercise program again (as part of my attempt to fight against “dad bod”).
 As you may or may not know, there are a lot of pull-ups throughout the program so a pull-up bar or resistance band is a requirement.
 My current preference for the program is resistance bands.
 This is for two reasons: 1.
 I don’t have a very good place to set up a pull-up bar in my house, and 2.
 I am not yet in the shape I need to be to complete enough pull-ups to feel like I am getting anything from the workouts.
-This band also supports Showbox For Android.
+This band also supports streaming from Vumoo.

 Resistance bands are a great alternative to traditional bars.
 All you need to do to simulate pullups with a resistance band is a door anchor and a door that you can close.
 When I started with the P90x3 program I began with a Gold’s Gym heavy duty resistance band for my pull-ups but shortly into this round of the program the band snapped while I was using it.
 The band was a few years old but not used very often so it was quite disappointing when it broke.
 While it was rated as a heavy duty band, it did not offer an equivalent weight rating.
 I probably stretched it too far while nearing the end of one of the routines loaded with pull-ups and it snapped.